Platform overview

 We’ve compiled 16 stand-out examples of brilliantly creative packaging designs across a range of F&B categories, from snacks to takeaway food.

-Creative packaging design is not always associated with the food and beverage (F&B) industry – packaging for fast moving consumer goods (FMCG) can be a little, well, perfunctory.
+Creative packaging design has not always been associated with the food and beverage (F&B) industry.
+Packaging for fast-moving consumer goods (FMCG) can be a little, well, perfunctory.
+But when brands take the time to flesh out their creative food and beverage packaging ideas, their products really stand out from the crowd.

 When Backbone Branding was asked by a small distributor to create a design for two types of rice, they wanted to explore the interesting journey the grain goes through before it arrives on our plates.
-In particular, they wanted to pay tribute to the anonymous humans in charge of the hard work in rice fields.
+In particular, they wanted to pay tribute to the humans in charge of the hard work in rice fields.

 They chose sustainable sackcloth fabric to contain the rice, and a carton lid in the form of a traditional conic hat, which doubles up as a rice measurement cup.
 The faces on the bags display a range of facial expressions, so that the rice farmers appear to be conversing with one another when on the shelf.